Criticisms of Qatar's suitability to host the 2022 FIFA World Cup: Scheduling

-In September 2013, it was alleged that FIFA had held talks with broadcasters over the decision to change the date of the World Cup as it doing so could cause potential clashes with other scheduled television programming.
+In September 2013, it was alleged that FIFA had held talks with broadcasters over the decision to change the date of the World Cup as doing so could cause potential clashes with other scheduled television programming.
 The Fox Broadcasting Company who had paid $425 million for the right to broadcast both the 2018 and 2022 World Cups in the US, later voiced anger over the possible season switch, as doing so would clash with that year's NFL season, which takes place in the winter and with whom Fox also has a lucrative broadcasting deal.
 The network said they bought the rights with the understanding the tournament would take place in the summer, and if the change did go ahead they would seek compensation.

 In February 2015, FIFA awarded Fox the rights to the 2026 World Cup, without opening it up for bidding with ESPN, NBC, and other interested American broadcasters.
 Richard Sandomir of The New York Times reported that FIFA did so to avoid Fox from suing in U.S. courts, which under the American legal system could force FIFA to open up their books and expose any possible corruption.
 As BBC sports editor Dan Roan observed, "It does not seem to matter to FIFA that rival networks ESPN and NBC may have wanted to bid, or that more money could have been generated for the good of the sport had a proper auction been held.
 As ever, it seemed, FIFA was looking after itself".

 On 24 February 2015, it was announced that a winter World Cup would go ahead in favour of the traditional summertime event.
 The event was scheduled to be held between November and December.
 Commentators noted the clash with the Christmas season was likely to cause disruption, whilst there was concern for how short the tournament was intended to be.
 It was also confirmed that the 2023 Africa Cup of Nations would be moved from January to June to prevent African players from having a relatively quick two-week turnaround, although the monsoonal rainy season in its host country Guinea starts about that time.